shijc-sjtu/cofunc-artifact/README.md

 ### Major Claims

-(C1): For the evaluated functions, CoFunc demonstrates significant performance improvements (up to 60x) compared with Kata-CVM, while incurring <14% performance overhead compared with Native.
+(C1): For the 28 evaluated functions, CoFunc demonstrates significant performance improvements (up to 60x) compared with Kata-CVM, while incurring <14% performance overhead compared with Native.
 This is proven by the experiment (E1) described in Section 7.1, whose results are illustrated in Figure 11.

+(C2): CoFunc outperforms Kata-CVM on FINRA application by 31x when 200 auditing functions start concurrently.
+This is proven by the experiment (E2) described in Section 7.4 whose results are reported in Section 7.4.

 ### Experiments

 (E1): [1.5 compute-hours] Evaluate the end-to-end latency of handling a single request for the functions with CVM, Kata-CVM, and Native.

 Run the script `scripts/run\_fig11.sh`.
-This scripts executes the functions with different runtimes and outputs the latencies to the `log` directory.
+This script executes the functions with different runtimes and outputs the latencies to the `log` directory.
 The script will generate a table at `plots/fig11.txt` that contains the function latencies and the overhead/optimization of CoFunc compared with Native/Kata-CVM.
 Additionally, the script will generate a figure at `plots/fig11.pdf`, which can be compared with Figure 11.

+(E2): [30 compute-minutes] Evaluate the end-to-end latency of FINRA application with 200 concurrent auditing functions using CoFunc and Kata-CVM.

+Run the script `scripts/run_finra.sh`.
+This script executes FINRA application with different runtimes and outputs the latencies to the `log` directory.
+The end-to-end application latencies and the optimization of CoFunc compared with Kata-CVM can be found in `plots/finra.txt`.